Whats-God-Teaching-You/RuthlessEliminationOfHurry/README.md

 - Q: Okay what else?
 - A: There is nothing else.

+Why?
+"Hurry" is the **root** problem underneath so many of the symptoms of toxicity in the world.

 Page 20:
 ```
 [The devil] is far more intelligent than we give him credit for.
 Today, your're